asciidiego/katas/katas/01-rock-paper-scissors/README.md

 Instead, both player choices/movements/weapons are auto selected.
 You can see their accumulated scores in the game and each round.

 > In-memory game state management.
-> This means that, as you play, you should be able to see basic game metrics.
+As you play, you should be able to see basic game metrics.
 For example, number of victories (similar to KDA in other games).
+It's okay if they reset after reloading the page

 ### Bonus Points